enginBozkurt/RemoteSLAM/README.md

     https://www.waveshare.com/imx219-200-camera.htm

 For the lense, a fisheye or wide FOV lense is highly recommended.
-See this page on our Wiki for some tips: https://github.com/tau-adl/RemoteSLAM/wiki/Camera-IMU-Calibration.
+All our calibrations are based mainly on Kalibr:  https://github.com/ethz-asl/kalibr .

 Currently, the heavy lifting (SLAM algorithms) takes place on a remote host computer, receiving sensor data over wifi.
 This makes it easier to both test and develop different SLAM algorithms and new features.